Hogan announces vax policies for state workers

+In Southern Maryland, the Charles County commissioners imposed a new mask mandate that basically requires anyone indoors in a public building to wear a mask.

+In addition, Charles, St. Mary’s and Calvert public school systems have all switched course and will again require all students, vaccinated and unvaccinated, to wear a mask while at school.

-The new vaccination protocols will apply to state employees in the Department of Health’s 11 state health care facilities, the 12 Department of Juvenile Services facilities, the Department of Public Safety and Corrections’ six detention centers and 18 correctional facilities and the Department of Veterans Affairs’ Charlotte Hall Veterans Home.
+The new state employee vaccination protocols will apply to workers in the Maryland Department of Health’s 11 state health care facilities, the 12 juvenile services facilities, the state’s Department of Public Safety and Corrections’ six detention centers and 18 correctional facilities, and Charlotte Hall Veterans Home.

 State employees at those facilities need to receive their first does of the COVID-19 vaccine by Sept.
 1.